Ahmad-ElHajj/scipy_proceedings/README.md

 ## Contacting the Proceedings Co-Chairs

-The most effective way to contact the Proceedings Co-Chairs for issues related to this GitHub repository is to use GitHub's issues and "@"-mentioning the Co-Chairs.
+The most effective way to contact the Proceedings Co-Chairs for issues related to this GitHub repository is to use GitHub's issues and "@"-mentioning the Co-Chairs, either individually or with the team `@scipy-conference/2025-proceedings`.

-In 2024, the Proceedings Co-Chairs are:
+In 2025, the Proceedings Co-Chairs are:

-- Meghann Agarwal (@mepa)
 - Amey Ambade (@ameyxd)
-- Chris Calloway (@cbcunc)
 - Rowan Cockett (@rowanc1)
+- Ana Comesana (@anacomesana)
+- Sean Freeman (@freemansw1)
 - Sanhita Joshi (@sanhitamj)
+- Franklin Koch (@fwkoch)
 - Charles Lindsey (@cdlindsey)
 - Hongsup Shin (@hongsupshin)

-## Timeline for 2024
+## Timeline for 2025

 In addition to the following list, we break up the deadlines in the respective documents for authors and reviewers.

+- May 2: Authors invited to submit full papers
+- May 9: Webinar offered to authors
-- Apr 9: Reviewer invitations sent
+- May 16: Reviewer invitations sent
-- Apr 23: Deadline to respond to offer to be a reviewer
+- May 30: Deadline to respond to offer to be a reviewer
-- Apr 26: Authors invited to submit full papers
-- May 3: Webinar offered to authors
-- Jun 7: Deadline to submit first draft by authors
+- Jun 13: Deadline to submit first draft by authors, as GitHub pull request
-- Jun 8: Assignment of reviewers to papers
+- Jun 15: Assignment of reviewers to papers
-- Jun 8: Open Review Period begins
+- Jun 15: Open Review Period begins
+  - During this initial review period, authors may still refine their first draft.
-  - Reviewers comment on papers to authors during this period.
+  - Reviewers may comment on papers during this period, with the understanding that authors may still be working on substantial additions and edits.
+  - Authors and reviewers should be in open communication so reviewers do not spend all their energy on an unfinished draft.
-  - Authors also respond to review comments with improvements to papers during this period.
+  - Reviewers should at least provide initial, high-level feedback during this period.
-- Jul 3: Initial complete review
+- Jul 10: Initial complete review
+  - At this point, the author should consider their submission a final draft.
-  - Reviewers continue to comment on paper improvements during this period.
+  - Reviewers continue to comment on the paper during this period.
-  - Authors also respond to review comments with further improvements to papers during this period.
+  - Any author revisions should only be in response to reviewer comments.
-- Aug 19: Final review deadline
+- Aug 9: Final review deadline
+  - Reviewers must be done with their reviews at this point.
   - Authors continue to make revisions in response to final review comments during this period.
-- Sept 2: Final author revision deadline
+- Aug 22: Final author revision deadline
-- Sept 2: Open Review Period ends
+- Aug 22: Open Review Period ends
   - Authors put down their pens.
   - Reviewers make an up or down decision on publication readiness of papers during this period.
-- Sept 9: Final reviewer decision deadline
+- Aug 30: Final reviewer decision deadline
-- Sept 23: Proceedings final sign-off by editors
+- Sept 6: Proceedings final sign-off by editors
   - The publication process begins after final sign-off.

 ## Instructions for Authors

 Please submit your papers by 23:59 PST of the _Deadline to submit first draft_.

-Submit your papers as a MyST Markdown ([mystmd.org](https://mystmd.org)) or LaTeX file via PR against this repository.
+Submit your papers as a MyST Markdown ([mystmd.org](https://mystmd.org)), narrative Jupyter Notebook, or LaTeX file via PR against this repository.
 Please only use LaTeX if you are already familiar with writing papers in LaTeX.
-The build process are using the `mystmd` CLI, which allows us to support a web-first reading experience.
+The build process uses the `mystmd` CLI, which allows us to support a web-first reading experience.

-In future years this will allow us to accept notebooks and computational environments, however, this is not available in 2024.
+If you are submitting a Jupyter Notebook, the SciPy Proceedings supports executable content and interactive widgets.
+By submitting a Jupyter Notebook, you are bringing your publication closer to your research, facilitating reproducibility, and allowing for interactive figures that more deeply communicate your results.
+If you are interested in submitting an executable, interactive notebook, please contact the Proceedings Co-chairs using the `@scipy-conference/2025-proceedings` team.

 During the Open Review Period authors should work with their reviewers to refine and improve their submission.